Parental responsibility - do you have it for your child?

 Once you have Parental Responsibility it must be exercised appropriately and jointly with the mother of the child.
 Parental Responsibility comes to an end when the child attains the age of 18 years or by court order if earlier.

-Irrespective of whether or not you have Parental Responsibility, you are at liberty to apply to the court for a Contact and/or Residence order so that you can see your child.
+Irrespective of whether or not you have Parental Responsibility, you are at liberty to apply to the court for a Child Arrangement Order to deal with living and contact arrangements for your child.